Robert Burns's Interleaved Scots Musical Museum: Examples of Notes from Cromek's Reliques

 viii.
 The Beds of sweet Roses - This song, as far as I know, for the first time appears here in print --- When I was a boy, it was a very popular song in Ayrshire, I remember to have heard those fanatics, the Buchanites, sing some of their nonsensical rhymes, which they dignify with the name of hymns, to this air.

 ix.
-The Highland Lassie O - This was a composition of mine in very early life, before I was known at all in the world.
-My Highland lassie was a warm-hearted, charming young creature as ever blessed a man with generous love.
-After a pretty long tract of the most ardent reciprocal attachment, we met by appointment, on the second Sunday of May, in a sequestered spot by the Banks of Ayr, where we spent the day in taking a farewel, before she should embark for the West-Highlands, to arrange matters among her friends for our projected change of life.
-At the close of Autumn following she crossed the sea to meet me at Greenock, where she had scarce landed when she was seized with a malignant fever, which hurried my dear girl to the grave in a few days, before I could even hear of her illness..
+"The Highland Lassie O" was a composition written by Burns early in his life, before he became widely known.
+Accordingly to Burns, the song was inspired by a romantic relationship with a women from the Highlands.
+He later described meeting her near the River Ayr before her departure to the West Highlands and stated that she died from illness shortly after arriving in Greenock.

 x.
 My Jo, Janet - Johnson, the publisher, with a foolish delicacy, refused to insert the last stanza of this humorous ballad.

 xi.
 O'er the Moor among the Heather - This song is the composition of a Jean Glover, a girl who was not only a whore, but also a thief; and in one or other character has visited most of the Correction Houses in the West.
 She was born I believe in Kilmarnock, I took the song down from her singing as she was strolling through the country, with a sleight-of-hand blackguard.